 About Chorus Tonkinese Cats

 Mike & Lizzi Smith are relatively new breeders of Tonkinese Cats.
 We love cats and the Tonkinese breed in particular.
-Lizzi’s parents owned their first Tonk 25 years ago – a wonderful first-generation brown boy called Feenix.
+Lizzi’s parents owned their first Tonk over 25 years ago – a wonderful first-generation brown boy called Feenix.
 After meeting him we were hooked – he had a wonderful personality and was unlike any cat we’d encountered before.

-We’ve had cats in the family since we bought out first house together.
+We’ve had cats in the family since we bought our first house together.
 Our first cats were Maddy – a petite tabby girl – and Jack – a very fluffy black boy.
 They were rescued from a litter born to a stray queen that had been adopted and cared for by a colleague.
-Feenix the Tonkinese was a major influence (as were all of the cats in our wider family) and after moving from town to country 20 years ago we had our first Tonkinese boy – Jacob – who died in 2015.
+Feenix the Tonkinese was a major influence (as were all of the cats in our wider family) and after moving from town to country almost 20 years ago we had our first Tonkinese boy – Jacob – who died in 2015.
 Find out more about each of our cats here.

 For us, breeding was always something other people did.
 Although we have always been fascinated to see kittens grow up, we hadn’t contemplated taking on such a significant responsibility until some thoughtful advice and encouragement from an experienced breeder nearby set us to consider it in detail.
 It took some while and a lot of soul-searching to decide that with the support of an excellent mentor we could commit to the considerable time, learning and investment necessary to begin breeding.
 Jacob’s companionship was a very positive influence and his memory lives on in our kittens.